-Figure 4 shows the Spacecraft Attitude Parameters; Roll (field #15), Yaw (field #16) and Pitch (field #17), extracted from L1B products during cycle #99.
+Figure 4 shows the Spacecraft Attitude Parameters; Roll (field #15), Yaw (field #16) and Pitch (field #17), extracted from L1B products during cycle #108.

-Figure 4 - Roll (top), Pitch (middle) and Yaw (bottom) values for L1B Products during cycle #99.
+Figure 4 - Roll (top), Pitch (middle) and Yaw (bottom) values for L1B Products during cycle #108.

-Figure 4 above shows that there were two instances during this reporting period where the attitude parameters were not provided within the L1B science products:
+Figure 4 shows that, there are no visible periods where the attitude parameters were not provided within the L1B science products.
+This is caused by the short length of the single unavailability.